Propsi4/DownGit/README.md

-# DownGitCMD
+# DownGit
 ## 🔴WARNING🔴:
   `There may occur some bugs, if you find any, please report them to me.`
 ## Description:
-DownGitCMD is a simple and convenient command-line tool that allows users to download exact folders from GitHub repositories without the need to use the web interface or 3-rd party websites that provide this feature.
+DownGit is a simple and convenient command-line tool that allows users to download exact folders from GitHub repositories without the need to use the web interface or 3-rd party websites that provide this feature.
 This program provides access to GitHub repositories through commands, simplifying and speeding up the download process.
 It also enables users to set their own token to increase the rate limits for API requests to GitHub.
 ## Installation:
 `pip install downgit`